 It comes with an LCD display that allows you to program the exact temperature anywhere between 175 to 208 degrees Fahrenheit.
 While the range is impressive and adequate to brew the Aeropress coffee, it is lesser than the range provided by the Fellow Stagg.

 Once the kettle has reached the desired temperature, you can change the settings with a button to keep the water temperature at the same level for one hour.
-As we discussed above, the feature allows you to brew multiple cups of Aeropress coffee.
+As I discussed above, the feature allows you to brew multiple cups of Aeropress coffee.
 However, it takes up to six minutes for the water to reach the boiling temperature, which is more than the time taken by both Fellow Stagg and Cuisinart for one liter of water.